eternaldensity/Sandcastle-Builder/README.md

 - Second Chance improved
 - Locked Crate description improved to fit some usage changes
 - Added some W badges
+- Extra isFinite check
+- Window Washers in the Château

 ## 2.4
 - Second Chance was free to use for uncaged Logicats